azizulhakim0794/gym-khana/README.md

 This a website for GYM.
-Here a user can book their the user plan. the link of this website is :https://gym-khana.firebaseapp.com
+Here a user can book their the user plan. the link of this website is:   https://gym-khana.firebaseapp.com